 Alyssa's Law mandates that all public and chartered nonpublic schools in Ohio implement a wearable panic alert system by the 2025-2026 school year.
-This system must integrate with local public safety infrastructure to facilitate emergency communications, including 9-1-1 calls and campus-wide lockdown notifications.
-Schools are required to provide staff with these wearable devices and ensure that all personnel are trained in their use prior to the start of the school year.
-The bill also emphasizes the need for security data access by local law enforcement and establishes confidentiality for certain security-related records.
+This system must integrate with local public safety infrastructure to facilitate 9-1-1 calls, mobile activations, and campus-wide lockdown notifications.
+Each school district's board of education is required to provide staff with these devices and ensure that all personnel receive training on their use before the start of each school year.
+The bill also includes provisions for security data accessibility for local law enforcement and establishes confidentiality for certain school security and fire safety records.
+It amends existing sections of the Revised Code and introduces new section 3313.88, outlining these requirements.

 Statutes affected: